 But where the CampStove is ideally suited for one or two people to use on a camping trip, the BaseCamp Stove provides a complete off-grid cooking and energy solution for larger groups.

 The BaseCamp puts out 5W of power through a standard USB outlet.
 That’s enough wattage to charge most mobile devices (including tablets), headlamps, and cameras.
-The powerpack comes with a battery, so you can charge up either with or without a burning fire.
-And — a thoughtful touch — it comes with a convenient, flexible USB lamp lets you see what you’re cooking after the sun goes down.
+The power pack comes with a battery, so you can charge up either with or without a burning fire.
+And it comes with a convenient, flexible USB lamp lets you see what you’re cooking after the sun goes down.
+A thoughtful touch.

 The design of the BaseCamp Stove is based on the charitable work BioLite has done with the HomeStove, a cooking solution for developing countries that helps reduce smoke emission from open cooking fires and provides families with much-needed electricity.

 There are the standard array of tiered rewards, but if you kick in for $299, you’ll be among the first to receive the BioLite BaseCamp Stove when they start shipping in October 2014.
-If you act quickly, you’ll also get a carrying case to go with with.
+If you act quickly, you’ll also get a carrying case to go with it.

 Update: The BioLite BaseCamp Kickstarter campaign was successfully funded and the stove is now available for sale.